Installing and Configuring the DMF Controller

 Managing and Viewing Logs

-By default, the DANZ Monitoring Fabric (DMF) fabric switches send syslog messages to both the Active and Standby Controllers.
+By default, the DANZ Monitoring Fabric (DMF) fabric switches send syslog messages to both the active and standby Controllers.
 Syslog messages are disk persistent and only removed based on time and rotation policy.

-After configuring an external syslog server, the Controllers send the syslog messages to the external server and keep a local copy of the syslogs on the Controller.
+After configuring an external syslog server, the Controllers send the syslog messages to the external server and keep a local copy of the syslog messages on the Controller.
 When configuring multiple external syslog servers, DMF sends the syslog messages to every server.
 Physical switch logs can be sent directly to an external syslog server instead of sending the logs to the DMF Controller.

 Sending Logs to a Remote Syslog Server